Nature is in crisis: Nearly 1 million species face extinction due to human activities and climate change.

 To help prevent widespread ecological collapse, many world leaders have rallied around a common goal to protect 30 percent of the planet by 2030 — a target informally known as the “30 by 30” initiative.

 However, the environmental movement has a complicated past when it comes to working with the world’s Indigenous peoples.
-Though they are custodians of more than a quarter of Earth’s land and seas and protect 80 percent of global biodiversity, Indigenous peoples have frequently been sidelined from environmental efforts — in some cases, even removed from their territories in the name of conservation.
+Though they are custodians of more than a quarter of Earth’s land and seas and protect a significant share of Earth’s biodiversity, Indigenous peoples have frequently been sidelined from environmental efforts — in some cases, even removed from their territories in the name of conservation.

 In an interview with Conservation News, Conservation International’s Minnie Degawan, a member of the Kankanaey-Igorot Indigenous group in the Philippines, and policy expert Jill Hepp discussed how the goal to protect nearly a third of Earth’s land and sea could help or hurt Indigenous peoples depending on how it is achieved.